-There is significant freedom for the performer to explore a style unique to the performing unit.
 Within the bounds of good taste, great freedom is permitted for the individual, the performing group, and the fundamental style of music that is being performed.
 There is no "one way" to sing in general, or to sing barbershop in particular, just as there is no "one way" to stage a song in the barbershop style.
-Each performing group must find its own style and sell that style to the audience.
+Performers are encouraged to develop their own style and identity.
+Performances can be two entirely stand-alone works or can be a "package" that builds one song upon the other.